Partner with TSIA

 TSIA's success plan and playbook framework.

-At our upcoming Technology Services World conference this May, we're going to be sharing insights following our theme, “Blending Service and Sales Motions.”
 One way that traditional Sales organizations scale is by leveraging their partner community.
 Research has stated approximately 75% of revenue in the technology industry comes from third-party channels.
 So, how are we doing as a customer success community leveraging partners to scale?
 Hint: Not so good.

 TSIA recently conducted research in which we reached out to our community to understand how OEMs (original equipment manufacturers) were working with their partner community.
-As we set forward looking at a series of practices and metrics that would move the relationship forward, we would expect to see several advanced capabilities, including OEMs directly investing in CSMs at their top partners, charter alignment, shared playbooks, and more.
+As look at a series of practices and metrics that would move the relationship forward, we would expect to see several advanced capabilities, including OEMs directly investing in CSMs at their top partners, charter alignment, shared playbooks, and more.
 It’s clear we have a long way to go, but at these beginning stages, we found three levers that stood as a good starting point to enable your partner community to stand up their own customer success capability.
 These include: enabling partners through education, avoiding channel conflict, and providing tools that allow the partners to scale more effectively.

 Less than 30% of OEMs were providing direct customer success training or certification.
 However, for the OEMs that were providing this level of enablement, their total company growth rates were almost twice as high as those OEMs that did not provide the enablement.
 We think the basic level of training should go beyond Sales, Product, and Support.
 There should be a focus on adoption, as it is the heartbeat of customer success.
 Cisco is a fantastic example of a vendor who is making this a priority.
 On their SuccessHub website, I found almost 100 individual assets all focused on customer success enablement.